Genome sequencing: Uncoding the risk

 Deseret News, July 27, 2012

-Benjamin Wilfond of Seattle Children’s Research Institute comments on the Pediatrics research which found regardless of the length of their lives, children with trisomy 13 or trisomy 18 – a chromosomal abnormality that can cause shortened lifespans and severe disabilities – not only led happy lives, but enriched the lives of their families.
+Benjamin Wilfond of Seattle Children’s Research Institute comments on the research that found that regardless of the length of their lives, children with trisomy 13 or trisomy 18 – a chromosomal abnormality that can cause shortened lifespans and severe disabilities – not only led happy lives, but enriched the lives of their families.

 Families of children with significant disabilities indicate that their lives are enriched